w-frank/w-frank.github.io/content/linux-device-driver.md

 Tags: linux, programming, electronics
 Slug: linux-kernel-moduled-1
 Authors: Will Frank
-Summary: The Hello World of Linux Device Driver Programming.
+Summary: The "Hello World" of Linux Device Driver Programming.

 ## Introduction
 What exactly is a Linux kernel module?
 Modules are pieces of code that can be